FAIRmat-NFDI/nomad-simulations/docs/software-development-guide.md

 - Preserving the development sequence aids understanding
 - The branch already integrates many upstream changes

-Because PRs are merged via **Squash & Merge**, neither approach affects the final history of `main`.
+Because PRs are merged via **Squash & Merge**, neither approach affects the final history of `develop`.

 **Key expectation**
 A feature branch should include **all relevant changes from the target branch**, not merely be conflict-free.